 Enter Bird's Name in Search Box:

-Species: The Cooper's Hawk (Accipiter cooperii), once known as the "Chicken Hawk", is a middle-sized hawk in the accipiter family; the Sharp-chinned Hawk being the smallest hawk and the Goshawk being the largest.
+Species: The Cooper's Hawk (Accipiter cooperii), once known as the "Chicken Hawk", is a mid-sized hawk in the accipiter family; the Sharp-shinned Hawk being the smallest hawk and the Goshawk being the largest.
 The accipiters prey mostly on other birds and small animals.
 It is a common hawk seen hunting pigeons in cities and around bird feeders preying on doves.

 Voice: Repeated predator type cries with several different notes.